Quantum phase transition in transverse-field Ising model on Sierpi\'nski gasket lattice: Numerical Renormalization Group applied to the Sierpiński gasket

 \section{Numerical Renormalization Group applied to the Sierpiński gasket}

 In order to apply the NRG method to TFIM on the Sierpinski gasket we devised a suitable blocking procedure.
 We label the gasket at each step of construction as $T_1,\,T_2,\,\dots$ such that $T_1$ is a triangle, $T_2$ is three triangles and so on.
 A block $B_k$ is now defined as two $T_k$ gaskets with one mutual corner, and one other (inequivalent) corner removed from each.
-Since $T_k$ is made of $(3^k+3)/2$ points, then $B_k$ contains $L=3^k$ spins – we shall investigate only $N=3$ and $N=9$ spin blocks which can be efficiently diagonalized.
+Since $T_k$ is made of $(3^k+3)/2$ points, then $B_k$ contains $N=3^k$ spins – we shall investigate only $N=3$ and $N=9$ spin blocks which can be efficiently diagonalized.
+The next step with $N=27$ would require us to diagonalize matrices of size $2^{27}\times 2^{27}$.
+However, having validated our method on the 1D chain, we can be reasonably sure of our results for $N=9$.

 Since each renormalized bond is now composed of two original inter-block bonds, renormalization group equations need to be modified.
 Each new bond is composed of interactions between the outermost spin of the block with two of the inner spins (as can be seen in Fig. \ref{sierpinski_spin_blocks}).
 The renormalization group equations are thus